-Levi Strauss & Co., commonly known as Levi's, is a renowned American apparel company headquartered in the United States.
+Levi Strauss & Co., commonly known as Levi's, is a renowned American apparel company headquartered in San Francisco, US.
 Founded in 1853, the company has established itself as a leader in the global denim industry, particularly known for its iconic blue jeans.
-With a strong presence in North America, Europe, and Asia, Levi Strauss & Co. has consistently innovated in denim production, introducing unique fits and sustainable practices.
-The company’s core products include a diverse range of jeans, jackets, and casual wear, distinguished by their quality craftsmanship and timeless style.
-Notable achievements include pioneering the first blue jeans and maintaining a significant market position as a top denim brand worldwide.
-Levi Strauss & Co. continues to set trends while prioritising sustainability, making it a key player in the fashion industry.
+With a strong presence in North America, Europe, and Asia, Levi's has consistently innovated its product offerings, introducing various styles and fits that cater to diverse consumer preferences.
+The brand's core products include denim jeans, jackets, and casual wear, distinguished by their quality craftsmanship and timeless designs.
+Levi Strauss & Co. has achieved significant milestones, such as the introduction of the first blue jeans and the launch of sustainable practices in recent years.
+As a market leader, the company is celebrated for its commitment to sustainability and social responsibility, solidifying its position as a trusted name in the fashion industry.

 How does Levi Strauss And Co's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.